If you’re looking to get fitter, trimmer and lighter – not to mention healthier – then cycling is a great way to lose weight.

 Rather than guessing or presuming how this compensation effect works for you, he says it’s best to follow a simple process: adopt a simple training regimen and improve your diet, and then see what happens.

 One of the brilliant things about cycling is that it’s also an efficient form of transport, so switching your commute to two wheels means you’ll be getting in a regular amount of exercise in time that you would have spent travelling anyway.

-Research has also indicated that people who don’t get enough sleep at night are more prone to feeling hungry and less likely to feel satiated when they eat.
+Research has indicated that people who don’t get enough sleep at night are more prone to feeling hungry and less likely to feel satiated when they eat.

 And of course, a good night’s sleep is essential to help the body repair and build muscle after each day so you are ready for the next.

-It sounds simple, but it’s important; aim for a quality sleep of around seven hours every night to give yourself the best chance of losing that weight.
+It sounds simple, but it’s important; aim for a quality sleep of around seven hours every night to give yourself the best chance of losing weight.